Covid-19 coronavirus: iPhone exposure tracking arrives in NZ, but it's a false dawn

 It includes a new feature called Exposure Notifications that uses Bluetooth wireless technology to record when you're in close proximity to another smartphone user for a period of time.

-Later, if you report to Apple that you have had a positive Covid-19 diagnosis, it will share that with people you have been in proximity with (without revealing your identity) so they know to get tested.
+Later, if you report a positive Covid-19 diagnosis, it will share that with people you have been in proximity with (without revealing your identity) so they know to get tested.
 Those alerts will be sent by the Ministry of Health (not Apple at any point) if and when the MoH decides to come on board.

 Apple and Google have worked together on the Exposure Notifications feature, so your iPhone will record your close interactions with both iPhone and Android users (that is, almost everyone who owns a phone).